Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • labored breathing;

-A rapid increase in the level of CO2 in the blood causes a coma, which leads to.
+A rapid increase in the level of CO2 in the blood causes coma, which leads to.

-• deep- characterized by increased excitability of the nervous system, increased intracranial pressure, shallow breathing, difficulty urinating, tachycardia.
+• Deep– characterized by increased excitability of the nervous system, increased intracranial pressure, shallow breathing, difficulty urinating, and tachycardia.

-• acidotic coma- aggravated by the lack of consciousness and reflexes, pronounced cyanosis, which in the absence of medical care leads to death.
+• Acidotic coma– is aggravated by the lack of consciousness and reflexes, pronounced cyanosis, which in the absence of medical care leads to death.

-Violation of oxygen saturation of the blood in the lungs causes hypoxemia.
-The main indicator that is guided by when determining oxygen deficiency is partial tension.
+Impaired oxygen saturation of the blood in the lungs causes hypoxemia.
+The main indicator that is used to determine oxygen deficiency is partial tension.
 Its normal value should not be below eighty millimeters of mercury.

-The causes of hypoxemia can be as follows:
+The causes of hypoxemia may be the following:

-• decrease in ventilation in the alveoli of the lungs, when the oxygen content in the inhaled air is very low;
+• decreased ventilation in the alveoli of the lungs when the oxygen content in the inhaled air is very low;

-• violation of the ratio of ventilation volume to the volume of blood flow, which occurs in chronic lung diseases;
+• violation of the ratio of ventilation volume to blood flow volume, which occurs in chronic lung diseases;

-• shunting in case of changes in the circulatory system and ingress of venous blood into the left atrium;
+• shunting due to changes in the circulatory system and venous blood entering the left atrium;

 • functional disorders in the capillary membrane.

-The exchange of oxygen with carbon dioxide occurs in the lungs and tissues, but not all areas function in the same way.
+The exchange of oxygen and carbon dioxide occurs in the lungs and tissues, but not all areas function equally.
 For example, with normal ventilation of some areas in the lungs, the supply of blood is worse, and in some areas the blood flow is excellent, but they are poorly ventilated and also do not participate in gas exchange.
 This leads to hypoxemia, which is associated with hypercapnia.

-Changes in blood flow occur due to disease of other organs, especially the blood.
+Changes in blood flow occur due to disease in other organs, especially the blood.

 These disorders also lead to a lack of oxygen in the blood: